manugh1/Spring-Anti-Fraud-System/README.md

 export SPRING_DATASOURCE_PASSWORD=your_password
 ```

 You can define these variables in a `.env` file in the `resources/` directory of the project.
-You can follow the
+Just follow the
 template in the `.env.example` file.
-_Alternatively, you can use an in-memory database (like H2) by configuring the `build.gradle`
+_Alternatively, you can use an in-memory database (like [H2](https://www.h2database.com/html/main.html)) by configuring
-and `application.properties` files._
+the `build.gradle` and `application.properties` files._

-You can only access the endpoints using a browser or a tool that allows you to send HTTP requests
+The endpoints can be accessed using a browser or a tool that allows you to send HTTP requests
 like [Postman](https://www.getpostman.com/).
 There are several endpoints that you can use to interact with the system.
-Post a request to the according endpoint in a format shown in the examples below.
+Request the according endpoint in a format shown in the examples below.

 **Please note, that the first user you create will be an admin.
 This can only be changed in the database.**